BWsix/shite/README.md

 ## Dev log

+2021/7/27

+Maybe it is time to move on to the next project.

+- **post**
+  - post content markdown support

 2021/7/26

 - **user page**
   - bio
   - cover image
-- **image uploader**
+- **post**
-  - upload from clipboard
+  - upload image from clipboard

 2021/7/25

 - **comment section**
-  - upgrade
   - infinite scroll up (view previous)
   - "scroll to bottom" button
   - highlight new comments
 - **user page**
   - all posts by the user